prandy87/THP1207/README.txt

-Scraping and parsing exos for THP
+Scrapping and parsing exos for THP